wp-plugins/easy-appointments/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.6.0 =
+* Please update if you are experiencing problems with AJAX naming collision

+= 1.5.2 =
+* If you can't edit or delete items on settings page please update this version.
+After update mark Compatibility mode option in settings.

+= 1.5.1 =
+* Please update to new version, there are bugs on 1.5 with email notifications.

+= 1.5.0 =
+* Please check if there are all fields with appointments

+= 1.4.1 =
+* Please update plugin to fix bug with email notifications on status change

 = 1.4.0 =
 * Calendar in bootstrap form now shows the free days and days with out free slots